priyasavaliya20-collab/priyasavaliya20-collab/README.md

 <div align="center">

 I'm a Data Analyst with proficiency in Power BI, Python, SQL and Excel who enjoys turning raw data into meaningful stories and building interactive dashboards.
-Problem-solving mindset with a goal to deliver data-driven insights!
+Problem-solving mindset with a goal to create impactful data visualizations and insights.

 </div>